-These were some of the most necessary settings for WordPress SEO.
+These were some of the most necessary settings for WordPress SEO and On-Page SEO.

-The best part is that most of this list steps do not require the repeating process.
+The best part is that most of the steps do not require the repeating process.
 Set them up and you are good to go.
 The guide is simple enough so anyone can execute the strategies.